 Interpol sets up a sting where Ken and Ryu are to pose as buyers.
-But as these things often do the operation quickly goes sideways.
-As a result, a weapon of mass destruction was loose.
+But as these things often do, the operation quickly goes sideways.
+As a result, a weapon of mass destruction gets loose.

 Laura and Nash tried to intervene, but Nash went on a rampage.
-It would later be revealed that Nash had been resurrected by the Illuminati to combat dark energies such as Psycho Power and Ryu’s Satsui no Hado.
-The resurrection was imperfect and Charlie was prone to fighting rages in Ryu’s presence.
+It would later be revealed that Nash had been resurrected by the Illuminati to combat dark energies; Such as the Psycho Power or the Satsui no Hado.
+The resurrection was imperfect, and Charlie was prone to fighting rages in Ryu’s presence.

-During the clash it was revealed that the WMD is a Dark Hado Bomb.
+During the clash it was revealed that the WMD was a Dark Hado Bomb.
 Decapre, one of Bison’s twelve dolls and an agent of Shadaloo escaped with it during the chaos.